What is a carpet beetle?

 Are carpet beetles dangerous?

 Varied carpet beetles are not considered to be harmful to humans or pets.
-Carpet beetles are harmful to carpets, furniture and clothing and will in many cases remain a nuisance pest.
+Carpet beetles are harmful to carpets, furniture and clothing and will often remain a nuisance pest.
 In rare instances, the bristles on carpet beetle larvae can create skin irritations, causing a sensation of being bitten.

 How do I get rid of carpet beetles?